 Finally, you always maintain your right to a jury trial.
 This is the case for both misdemeanor and felony charges.
 If the government cannot prove you committed the offense, by a standard of proof beyond a reasonable doubt, the jury is instructed to find you not guilty.

 We certainly recognize how difficult facing a criminal conviction is.
-The criminal defense attorneys at Meyer Van Severen, S.C. help defend individuals every single day.
+The criminal defense attorneys at Van Severen Law Office help defend individuals every single day.
 We defend misdemeanors.
 We defend felonies.
 Basically, we defend everyone facing any allegation they’ve committed a criminal act.

 While this article discussed Misdemeanor U penalties, we can help you with any kind of criminal charge.
 Contact us immediately at (414) 270-0202.
 Let’s start fighting your case together.